 - Likely won’t need much managerial or leadership oversight

-- Exists for an individual or a select few people
+- Exist for an individual or a select few people

-- Is created to address a particular challenge or meet a particular goal
+- Are created to address a particular challenge or meet a particular goal

-- Can be implemented on an as-needed basis and doesn’t need to follow a specific structure
+- Can be implemented on an as-needed basis and don’t need to follow a specific structure

 - May require more managerial or leadership involvement

-⭐️ Create a culture of development for your employees
+⭐️ Create a culture of development for your people

-Whether you’re designing a development program or an individualized plan, Leapsome has the modules and automated workflows you need.
+Whether you’re designing a development program or an individualized plan, Leapsome Learning has the courses, paths, and automated workflows you need.

 👉 Learn more

-Demonstrating a development program’s return on investment (ROI) to your organization’s leadership isn’t easy.
-But creating one is well worth it.
-Here’s why:
+Demonstrating your employee development program’s return on investment (ROI) to your organization’s leadership isn’t easy.
+However, creating one is well worth it.
+Development programs can help you:

-- Build a more diverse and equitable culture.
-If you want to foster a diverse, inclusive workplace, creating a development program is a great place to start.
+- Build a more diverse and equitable culture — If you want to foster a diverse, inclusive workplace, creating an employee development program is a great place to start.
 Doing so closes skills gaps between employees who belong to underrepresented groups and their peers.
 Listening to team members from diverse backgrounds is essential to helping you determine what kinds of training you should prioritize.

-- Instill a growth mindset.
-If you want your business to expand and thrive, you need a driven team that wants to grow together.
-And development programs help create a solid foundation for an ecosystem of learning and advancement.
-But you have to take the time to develop your programming in collaboration with managers, leadership, and team members so everyone is involved.
+- Instill a growth mindset — If you want your business to expand and thrive, you need a driven team that wants to grow together.
+Development programs help create a solid foundation for an ecosystem of learning and advancement.
+Still, you must develop your programming in collaboration with managers, leadership, and team members so everyone is involved.

-7 steps to establishing a development program for your employees
+7 steps to establishing an employee development program that helps employees thrive

 Share this infographic on your site